jadedanial/point-of-sale/README.md

 # General Information
 An inventory system for small to mid-size businesses to handle sales, purchasing, and inventory management and control.
 It can help track available stocks, add and purchase from vendors, add and take customers' orders, reorder stocks, add products, and generate reports.

-DanialSoft POS help small to mid-size businesses easily and efficiently manage the ordering, stocking, storing, and using of inventory.
+It helps small to mid-size businesses easily and efficiently manage the ordering, stocking, storing, and using of inventory.
 By effectively managing inventory, you’ll always know what items are in stock, how many of them there are, and where they are located.